jbarberisv/readme-jbv/README.md

   ## Features and Technology
-  Node.js, Inquierer,FS to generate readme file into the dist folder.
+  Node.js, Inquierer, FS to generate readme file into the dist folder.